East Germany

-Naming conventions
+Etymology

 The official name was Deutsche Demokratische Republik ('German Democratic Republic'), usually abbreviated to DDR (GDR).
 Both terms were used in East Germany, with increasing usage of the abbreviated form, especially since East Germany considered West Germans and West Berliners to be foreigners following the promulgation of its second constitution in 1968.
 West Germans, the western media, and statesmen initially avoided the official name and its abbreviation, instead using terms like Ostzone ('Eastern Zone'), Sowjetische Besatzungszone ('Soviet Occupation Zone'; often abbreviated to SBZ), and sogenannte DDR ('so-called GDR').

 In the West, the centre of political power in East Berlin was referred to as Pankow (the seat of command of the Soviet forces in Germany was in Karlshorst, a district in the East of Berlin).
 Over time, however, the abbreviation DDR was also increasingly used colloquially by West Germans and West German media.
 (Note: The use of the abbreviation BRD (FRG) for West Germany, the Bundesrepublik Deutschland (Federal Republic of Germany), on the other hand, was never accepted in West Germany since it was considered a political statement.
 Thus BRD (FRG) was a term used by East Germans, or by West Germans who held a pro-East-German view.
 Colloquially, West Germans called West Germany simply Germany (reflecting West Germany's claim to represent the whole of Germany), or alternatively the Bundesrepublik or Bundesgebiet (Federal Republic or Federal Territory, respectively), referring to the country and Bundesbürger (Federal citizen) for its citizens, with the adjective bundesdeutsch (Federal German).)

-When used by West Germans, the term Westdeutschland ('West Germany') almost always referred to the geographic region of Western Germany and not to the area within the boundaries of the Federal Republic of Germany.
+When used by West Germans, the term Westdeutschland ('West Germany') almost always referred to the geographic region of western Germany and not to the area within the boundaries of the Federal Republic of Germany.
 However, this use was not always consistent and West Berliners frequently used the term Westdeutschland to denote the Federal Republic.
 Before World War II, Ostdeutschland ('East Germany') was used to describe all the territories east of the Elbe (East Elbia), as reflected in the works of sociologist Max Weber and political theorist Carl Schmitt.